ezratweaver/UltimateMathFlashCards/README.md

 Keep in mind that the source code has various dependencies on different libraries, so make sure they are all fully installed!

-_New and improved Math Flash Cards utilizing the tkinter GUI library on the version v0.2.3!_
+_New and improved Math Flash Cards utilizing the tkinter GUI library on the version v0.2.3!
+Biggest Overhaul Yet!_

 ### **Newest Features**